Goutte/godot-spritesheet-generator/addons/goutte.spritesheet.generator/README.md

 How it works
 ------------

-This plugin captures screenshots of your scene at regular intervals, then runs a script that concatenates them together into a single long horizontal spritesheet, and then applies multiple GIMP schemes to try and get acceptable background transparency.
+1. Capture screenshots of your scene at regular intervals
+2. Concatenate them together into a single long horizontal spritesheet
+3. Apply multiple transparency schemes

+Steps 2 and 3 are ran by a bash script.

 The plugin generates multiple images, so you can choose which one renders best for your scene.